Quatters/select-and-run-without-debug/README.md

 # Select and Run Without Debug

-Simple tool allows you to select and run debug configuration without debugging from command pallette.
+Simple tool that allows you to select and run debug configuration without debugging from command pallette.
+It's behavior is similar to built-in `Select and Start Debugging`.

-## Features

-Run command pallette, start typing "Select and Run Without Debug" and then select your configuration.
+To use this tool run the command pallette, start typing "Select and Run Without Debug" and then select your configuration.

 It's also possible to map a shortcut: